ericli0419/SPACE/README.md

 	python setup.py install

 SPACE is implemented in [Pytorch](https://pytorch.org/) framework.
-SPACE can be run on CPU devices, and running SCALEX on GPU devices if available is recommended.
+SPACE can be run on CPU devices, and running SPACE on GPU devices if available is recommended.